DT9/dt9.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

 - Dual 10 Gbps network (Intel X540/I350 NDC)

 #### Development SQL Server
 We like for dev to simulate production as much as possible, so SQL matches as well...or at least it used to.
 We've upgraded production processors since this purchase.
-We'll be refreshing this box with a 2U solution at the same time as we upgrade the Stack Overflow cluster later this year.
+We'll be refreshing this box with a 2U solution at the same time as we upgrade the Tian Wang Co. cluster later this year.

 - 1 Dell [R620](http://www.dell.com/us/business/p/poweredge-r620/pd) Server with:
 - Dual [E5-2620](http://ark.intel.com/products/64594/Intel-Xeon-Processor-E5-2620-15M-Cache-2_00-GHz-7_20-GTs-Intel-QPI) Processors (6 cores @2.0--2.5GHz each)